Antoni Gaudí: Catalan identity

-Style
+Style development

-Gaudí and Modernisme
+Early work

-Gaudí's professional life was distinctive in that he never ceased to investigate mechanical building structures.
-Early on, Gaudí was inspired by oriental arts (India, Persia, Japan) through the study of the historicist architectural theoreticians, such as Walter Pater, John Ruskin and William Morris.
+Gaudí's professional life continually investigated mechanical building structures.
+Early on, Gaudí was inspired by oriental arts (India, Persia, Japan) through the study of the historicist architectural theoreticians, such as Walter Pater, John Ruskin, and William Morris.
 The influence of the Oriental movement can be seen in works like the Capricho, the Güell Palace, the Güell Pavilions and the Casa Vicens.
-Later on, he adhered to the neo-Gothic movement that was in fashion at the time, following the ideas of the French architect Eugène Viollet-le-Duc.
-This influence is reflected in the Teresian College, the Episcopal Palace in Astorga, the Casa Botines and the Bellesguard house as well as in the crypt and the apse of the Sagrada Família.
-Eventually, Gaudí embarked on a more personal phase, with the organic style inspired by nature in which he would build his major works.

-During his time as a student, Gaudí was able to study a collection of photographs of Egyptian, Indian, Persian, Mayan, Chinese and Japanese art owned by the School of Architecture.
-The collection also included Moorish monuments in Spain, which left a deep mark on him and served as an inspiration in many of his works.
-He also studied the book Plans, elevations, sections and details of the Alhambra by Owen Jones, which he borrowed from the School's library.
-He took various structural and ornamental solutions from Nasrid and Mudéjar art, which he used with variations and stylistic freedom in his works.
+As a student, Gaudí studied a collection of photographs of Egyptian, Indian, Persian, Mayan, Chinese and Japanese art owned by the School of Architecture.
+The collection also included Moorish monuments in Spain, which inspired many of his early works.
+He studied the book Plans, elevations, sections and details of the Alhambra by Owen Jones.
+He took various structural and ornamental solutions from Nasrid and Mudéjar art, which he used with variations and stylistic freedom.
 Notably, Gaudí observed of Islamic art its spatial uncertainty, its concept of structures with limitless space; its feeling of sequence, fragmented with holes and partitions, which create a divide without disrupting the feeling of open space by enclosing it with barriers.

+Gothic revival

-Undoubtedly the style that most influenced him was the Gothic Revival, promoted in the latter half of the 19th century by the theoretical works of Eugène Viollet-le-Duc.
+The Gothic Revival most influenced him, promoted in the latter half of the 19th century by the theoretical works of Eugène Viollet-le-Duc.
 The French architect called for studying the styles of the past and adapting them in a rational manner, taking into account both structure and design.
+This influence is reflected in the Teresian College, the Episcopal Palace in Astorga, the Casa Botines and the Bellesguard house as well as in the crypt and the apse of the Sagrada Família.

 Nonetheless, for Gaudí the Gothic style was "imperfect", because despite the effectiveness of some of its structural solutions it was an art that had yet to be "perfected".
 In his own words:

+Modernisme

 After these initial influences, Gaudí moved towards Modernisme, then in its heyday.
 Modernisme in its earlier stages was inspired by historic architecture.
 Its practitioners saw its return to the past as a response to the industrial forms imposed by the Industrial Revolution's technological advances.
 The use of these older styles represented a moral regeneration that allowed the bourgeoisie to identify with values they regarded as their cultural roots.
 The Renaixença (rebirth), the revival of Catalan culture that began in the second half of the 19th century, brought more Gothic forms into the Catalan "national" style that aimed to combine nationalism and cosmopolitanism while at the same time integrating into the European modernizing movement.